emoacht/HelloSwitcher/README.md

 ﻿# Hello Switcher

-Hello Switcher is a Windows desktop tool to help switching Windows Hello cameras.
+Hello Switcher is a Windows desktop tool to help switching cameras for Windows Hello.

 ![Screenshot](Images/Screenshot_settings.png)<br>
 (DPI: 150%)

-If your PC has a built-in Windows Hello camera like a Surface series and you wish to add a USB web camera which has Windows Hello capability* for using Windows Hello authentication even when the built-in camera cannot be used, you will not be able to switch the two cameras as you might expect.
-It is because Microsoft has not added the functionality to manage multiple Windows Hello cameras to Windows 10 yet.
+If your PC has a built-in Windows Hello camera like a Surface series and you wish to add a USB camera which has Windows Hello capability* for using Windows Hello authentication even when the built-in camera is unusable, you will not be able to switch the two cameras as you might expect.
+It is because Microsoft has not added the functionality to manage multiple Windows Hello cameras to the OS yet.

 This tool helps switching between a built-in camera and a USB camera.
 It works as follows: